Bushfire Data Challenges

 The Approach

-In partnership with the bushfire community, the Australian Research Data Commons (ARDC) is investing in developing innovative digital infrastructure solutions with the aim of improving Australia’s bushfire resilience, response and recovery.
+In partnership with the bushfire community, the ARDC has invested in developing innovative digital infrastructure solutions with the aim of improving Australia’s bushfire resilience, response and recovery.

-We’ve taken a participatory design approach to developing projects within the Bushfire Data Challenges program.
-This has facilitated collaborative partnerships between government agencies, industry, research institutes and other relevant stakeholders.
+We took a participatory design approach to developing projects within the Bushfire Data Challenges program.
+This facilitated collaborative partnerships between government agencies, industry, research institutes and other relevant stakeholders.

-The Bushfire Data Challenges program has been established as part of the ARDC’s Translational Research Data Challenges initiative to provide innovative and high-impact digital infrastructure solutions to real-world problems.
+The Bushfire Data Challenges program was established as part of the ARDC’s Translational Research Data Challenges initiative to provide innovative and high-impact digital infrastructure solutions to real-world problems.

 Collaboration